-MINOTAUR [club] is a game in which the participants create unknown paths and scenarios by interaction with AI agent.
-The project aims to propose a solution for problems of self-aware systems, specifically the problem of continuous adaptation of artificial agents in complex dynamic environments.
+Minotaur [club] is a game in which the participants create unknown paths and scenarios by interaction with an AI agent.
+The project aims to propose a solution to problems of self-aware systems, specifically the problem of continuous adaptation of artificial agents in complex dynamic environments.
 This refers to the difficulty of creating artificial agents that can respond dynamically and intelligently to evolving complex situations.
 Environments are considered dynamic when there are changes in the structure of the environment, in the presence of multiple learning actors, or in the presence of human users.

-Director: Robert B. Lisek (NL)
+Director – Robert B. Lisek (NL);

 Country/Region Poland, The Netherlands, Czech Republic